aryan6002261/arios-ai/README.md

 │   ├── src/
 │   │   ├── App.jsx
 │   │   ├── App.css
+│   │   ├── firebase.js
 │   │   └── main.jsx
 │   ├── index.html
 │   ├── package.json
 │   └── vite.config.js
 │
+├── Dockerfile
 ├── .gitignore
 └── README.md
 ```

+---

+## 🔌 API

+### Health Check
+GET /

+### Chat
+POST /chat

+### Create Task
+POST /tasks

+### Get Task Status
+GET /tasks/{task_id}

+---

+## 🧠 How ARIOS Works

+1. The user submits a task through the React frontend.
+2. The frontend sends the request to the FastAPI backend.
+3. FastAPI creates an autonomous task and returns a unique task ID.
+4. ARIOS processes the request using Google ADK and Gemini.
+5. Task progress and status are tracked by the backend.
+6. The frontend polls the task endpoint for updates.
+7. Once completed, the generated result is returned to the user.
+8. Firestore provides persistent cloud data storage.

 ---